fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 "%}

-### Wed 10/28
+{% include alert.html class='danger' title='Extra Credit' text="
+This was the original assignment for Wednesday that I decided was less important than stepping back for a second (via the Big Points lecture).
+Now a standard response on this chapter can be submitted for EXTRA CREDIT, if you're interested.

 - Warren Belasco, _Appetite for Change_, Chapter 5: The Orthodox Defense: The War of the Metaphors, 111--131.

 I've tried to encourage you to pay a lot of attention to RHETORIC in this course--the way(s) an author tries to persuade you of a particular point.
 This chapter gives us a kind of history of rhetoric in terms of the countercuisine and the industry response to it.
 In earlier chapters (that we're not reading), Belasco defines countercuisine as a protest against industrialized agriculture (part of the general counterculture movement emerging in the 1960s).
 They characterized modern (for them) food as unnatural, dangerous, and poisonous (see Rachel Carson).
 This chapter describes the language and metaphors that were employed to describe food, as well as their power to influence how people think about food.

-{% include alert.html class='danger' title='Reading Reflections' text="
-Some of you have asked for more free-form reflection prompts, so this is one of those.
+ORIGINAL PROMPT: Some of you have asked for more free-form reflection prompts, so this is one of those.
 There's a LOT going on in this short chapter.
 What are the 4 or 5 most interesting ideas you came across?
 For each one, explain WHY you found them interesting.
 "%}

 ### Fri 10/30
 - McKay Jenkins, _Food Fight: GMOs and the Future of the America_, 1--46 (Prologue; Are GMOs Safe?).

-{% include alert.html class='danger' title='Weekly reflection' text="
+{% include alert.html class='danger' title='Reading reflection' text="
-This assignment is like the vitamin article analysis you did, except you'll google something along the lines of \"Are GMOs safe?\".
-USE THE JENKINS READING to analyze the strengths and weaknesses of the article you choose.
-As before, be smart in your choice of article to analyze.
-Don't pick something super intricate or something totally superficial--they make the assignment much harder.
-Did I mention you should use the Jenkins reading?
-Posts that do not use the Jenkins reading will be heavily (and gleefully) penalized.
+Not really a weekly reflection, but a focus on just Friday's reading.
+What are the 4 or 5 most interesting ideas you came across in terms of understanding GMO safety?
+How can these chapters help us think and talk about it more productively?
 "%}